Had an issue with Expedia? Get a real response.

 - Executive escalation (serious cases): Send a professional email to Expedia executive customer relations (include case ID, facts, desired resolution).

-- Social escalation: Post a concise message on Facebook/Twitter (X) and move to DM.
-This often triggers a dedicated team response.
+- Social escalation: Post a message on Facebook/Twitter (X) and move to DM for more specific details.

 - Persist: Follow up on missed callbacks (keep everything documented)